cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

     ``Secret`` resources need to be deployed in the same namespace as Cilium!
     In our example, we use ``kube-system``.

-In the example below we use GMC-128-AES, but any of the supported Linux algorithms may be used.
-To generate, use the
+In the example below, GMC-128-AES is used.
+However, any of the algorithms supported by Linux may be used.
+To generate the secret, you may use the following command:
-following:

 .. parsed-literal::